Cpeacocke4/avatar-quiz/README.md

 [Back to Top](#the-ultimate-avatar-quiz)

 ## **Testing**
-The site has been extensively tested and found to have minimal to no errors in its structure and styling, and functionality.
+The site has been extensively tested and found to have minimal to no errors in its structure, styling, and functionality.
 The game works on multiple browsers and all functions work according to their purpose.

 ### • **Code Validation**
 All code has been tested through the [W3C html validator](https://validator.w3.org/), the [W3C css validator](https://jigsaw.w3.org/css-validator/) and the [JSHint Javascript validator](https://jshint.com/).